davxiao/davidxiao-web/content/privacy.md

   image: ""
 ---

-Last Updated: May 26, 2020
+Last Updated: Oct 13, 2020

-This Privacy Policy ("Policy") outlines the personal information handling practices on main site [davidxiao.me](https://davidxiao.me/) and mirror site [davxiao.github.io](https://davxiao.github.io/) ("this site", "I,", "me," and "my").
+This Privacy Policy ("Policy") outlines the personal information handling practices on the main site [davidxiao.me](https://davidxiao.me/) and the mirror site [davxiao.github.io](https://davxiao.github.io/) ("this site", "I,", "me," and "my").

 Before you post any comments on this site, please carefully review this [Privacy Policy](https://davidxiao.me/privacy/).
 By posting comments on this site, you understand that your information will be collected, used, and disclosed as outlined in this Privacy Policy.